DeepaGheewala/Pewlett-Hackard-Analysis/README.md

 Pewlett Hackard has **300024** total of number of Employees.
 Total number of Employees that are going to retire is **72458**.
 This means approx **24%** of the employees will be retired soon.
 The company needs to take immediate actions and run a hiring drive so that they get enough time to train and knowledge transfer from experienced to new employees.

-Below image shows the which titles are retiring
+The image shows the which titles are retiring
 <img src="Images/titles_counts.png" align="center"/>

 ### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?